juanantonio284/notes_on_writing/miscellaneous/writing_terminology.md

 **Style**
 <!-- page 11 -->

-In its broadest sense "style" is the total of all the choices a writer makes concerning words and their arrangements.
-In this sense, style may be good or bad—good if the choices are appropriate to the writer's purpose, bad if they are not.
-More narrowly, "style" has a positive, approving sense, as when we say that someone has "style" or praise a writer for his or her "style".
-More narrowly yet, the word may also designate a particular way of writing, unique to a person or characteristic of a group or profession: "Hemingway's style", "an academic style".
+* In its broadest sense "style" is the total of all the choices a writer makes concerning words and their arrangements.
+In this sense, style may be good or bad—good if the choices are appropriate to the writer's purpose, bad if they are not

+* More narrowly, "style" has a positive, approving sense, as when we say that someone has "style" or praise a writer for his or her "style"

+* More narrowly yet, the word may also designate a particular way of writing, unique to a person or characteristic of a group or profession: "Hemingway's style", "an academic style"

-[In this book] we use *style* to mean something between those extremes.
-It will be a positive term, and while we speak of errors in style, we don't speak of "bad styles".
+Here we use *style* as a positive term, and while we speak of errors in style, we don't speak of "bad styles".
 On the other hand, we understand "style" to include many ways of writing, each appropriate for some purposes, less so for others.
 There is no one style, some ideal manner of writing at which all of us should aim.
 Style is flexible, capable of almost endless variation.
 But **one thing style is not: it is not a superficial fanciness brushed over the basic ideas**.
 Rather than the gilding, style is the deep essence of writing.

 [See the *marriage* example at the bottom of page 9 (Chapter 2) to illustrate the difference between Purpose, Strategy, and Style.]

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
-## Grammar, Usage, Mechanics, and Style
+## Grammar, Usage, Mechanics
 <!-- page 14, chapter 3 -->

-Purpose, strategy, and style are decided by you.
+*Purpose*, *strategy*, and *style* are decided by you.
 But the decision must be made within limits set by rules over which you have little control.

-The rules fall into three groups: grammar, usage, and mechanics. (*Style* is what you elect to do to work out your strategies and realize your purposes)
+The rules fall into three groups: grammar, usage, and mechanics.

 <!-- originally from a subsection on page 15 -->
 Broadly: